-- Participate in Pre-ETS and transition programming for deaf secondary grade students. - Evaluate eligibility for VR services, with a specific lens on the individual implications of systemic barriers for deaf people on access to employment. - Conduct vocational assessments and counsels on career objectives within a self-determined, informed choice, deaf-centered approach. - Assess and evaluate needed accessibility tools, strategies, and problem solving within a job site. - Strategize with currently employed clients on supports needed to maintain employment at current or new job sites. - Refer deaf clients to community resources and additional supports, including any needed mental health services and mentoring opportunities. - Forms and arranges teams of service providers to meet the needs of their clients.
+- Participate in Pre-ETS and transition programming for deaf secondary grade students. - Evaluate eligibility for VR services, with a specific lens on the individual implications of systemic barriers for deaf people on access to employment. - Conduct vocational assessments and counsels on career objectives within a self-determined, informed choice, deaf-centered approach. - Assess and evaluate needed accessibility tools, strategies, and problem solving within a job site. - Strategize with currently employed clients on supports needed to maintain employment at current or new job sites.

 Media Mention: Accessibility tip sheets for different professional activities can help guide questions about access and support for deaf people in specific job related activities.
 (Vera Institute of Justice)